PPC Services

 Identify any pages with security threats using the Security Issues report, and get these removed as quickly as possible.

-Turn a Google penalty into an opportunity.
+Turn a Google penalties into opportunities.

 Getting hit with a Google penalty can be rough, but it absolutely is possible to recover.
 The important thing to remember is to act as quickly as possible to resolve the issue and minimise any impact on your website visibility, traffic, and sales.
 The worst thing you can do is to put off fixing the penalty or ignore it altogether.